Mike Eruzione

-Michael Anthony "Rizzo" Eruzione (/ᵻˌruːziˈoʊni/, /it/, born October 25, 1954) is an American former ice hockey player.
-He is best known as the captain of the 1980 Winter Olympics United States national team that defeated the Soviet Union in the famous "Miracle on Ice" game, in which he scored the game-winning goal.
+Michael Anthony "Rizzo" Eruzione (/ᵻˌruːziˈoʊni/, /it/, born October 25, 1954) is an Italian-American former ice hockey player.
+He was the captain of the 1980 Winter Olympics United States national team that defeated the Soviet Union in the famous "Miracle on Ice" game, in which he scored the game-winning goal.
 He is the author, with Neal E. Boudette, of the national bestseller, The Making of a Miracle: The Untold Story of the Captain of The Gold Medal-Winning 1980 U.S. Olympic Hockey Team, published by HarperCollins.

 Biography

 Early life and playing career

 Eruzione was born on October 25, 1954, to an Italian-American family in Winthrop, Massachusetts.
 His father was a bartender and worked in a sewage plant.
 Eruzione learned to play hockey for Youth Hockey of Winthrop as part of the GBYHL (Greater Boston Youth Hockey League).
 He graduated from Winthrop High School in 1972, where he was captain of the varsity hockey team during his senior year.
 He then spent a year at Berwick Academy to fine-tune his hockey skills in a New England Prep environment.
 After leaving Berwick, Eruzione attended Boston University.
 He had initially opted for another school, but he switched to Boston after his coach forgot his name.
 While at Boston, he averaged over twenty goals a season for four years.
 BU coach Jack Parker called Eruzione "Pete Rose on skates".

 Eruzione also played for Team USA at the 1975 and 1976 Ice Hockey World Championship tournaments.
-He then spent two seasons with the Toledo Goaldiggers of the International Hockey League, being named the Rookie of the Year in 1978 and leading the team to the Turner Cup championship in that year.
+He then spent two seasons with the Toledo Goaldiggers of the International Hockey League, being named the Rookie of the Year in 1978 and was one of the leaders in the team's Turner Cup championship in that year.
 Prior to the 1979–80 season, Eruzione, who played left wing, rejoined the U.S. team and was later named Captain of the 1980 Olympic hockey squad, scoring the winning goal against the Soviets and helping the Americans win the gold medal against Finland.
-Eruzione's winning goal against the Soviet Union has become one of the most played highlights in American sports, and was chosen by Sports Illustrated in 1999 as the greatest American sports moment of the twentieth century.
+Eruzione's winning goal against the Soviet Union was chosen by Sports Illustrated in 1999 as the greatest American sports moment of the twentieth century.
 In March 2008, it was voted the greatest highlight of all time by ESPN viewers.
-In an HBO documentary about the 1980 Olympic hockey team, Eruzione said of his winning goal against the Soviet team, "My friends always like to joke with me [about that goal], 'Three more inches to the left, you'd been painting bridges.'"
+In an HBO documentary about the 1980 Olympic hockey team, Eruzione said of his winning goal against the Soviet team, "My friends always like to joke with me [about that goal], 'Three more inches to the left, you'd be painting bridges.'"

 Due to Eruzione's having played under contract for the Goaldiggers prior to the 1980 Olympics, his amateur status was later brought under question by NHL Players' Association director Alan Eagleson.
 Eruzione rebutted the charges, saying "He's trying to take something away from me that we so richly deserved.
 He can't take away the memory.
 Is he going to try to convince everybody in the United States we lost?"